AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: Introduction

 To the best of our knowledge, AMSbench is the first holistic benchmark that systematically evaluates the performance of advanced models in AMS circuits.
 The overall benchmarking results of state-of-the-art models using AMSbench are illustrated in Fig.~\ref{fig:Lidar}.
 Our contributions are summarized as follows:

-\begin{itemize} \item We introduce \textbf{AMSbench}, a multimodal benchmark designed to rigorously evaluate the perception, analysis, and design capabilities of MLLMs in the AMS circuit domain.
-AMS-bench consists of three major components: AMS-Perception (6k), AMS-Analysis (2k), and AMS-Design (68). \item We conduct a comprehensive evaluation of both open-source and proprietary models on AMSbench, providing detailed comparisons and performance insights across all tasks. \item We release the AMSbench dataset at the provided \href{https://huggingface.co/datasets/wwhhyy/AMSBench}{URL}, fostering transparency and reproducibility in this emerging research area. \end{itemize}
+\begin{itemize} \item We construct \textbf{AMSbench}, a large-scale, high-quality multimodal benchmark designed to rigorously evaluate the perception, analysis, and design capabilities of MLLMs in the AMS circuit domain.
+AMSbench consists of three major components: AMS-Perception (6k), AMS-Analysis (2k), and AMS-Design (68). \item We conduct a comprehensive evaluation of both open-source and proprietary models on AMSbench, providing detailed comparisons and performance insights across all tasks.
+Furthermore, we present in-depth analyses highlighting the key challenges that must be addressed to enhance the applicability of (M)LLMs in the AMS circuit domain, and we further discuss several potential solutions and research directions to overcome these challenges.